Riyaz6121/Profit-Maximization---Australian-Energy-Market-Commission/README.md

 #Refer to the Gurobi-Real file for the linear optimzation engine

-#Refer to the pdf report for detailed description of our finding
+#Refer to the pdf "AEMC-report" for detailed description of our finding

 #The code is not organized!